Louis-CharlesBiron/canvasDotEffect/readme.md

         2,                                  // 2px dot radius
-        null,                               // color is left undefined, the shape will assign it the default value null,                               // limit is left defined, default value assigned (100) (ctx, dot, ratio)=>{                // This is the drawEffectCB, which gets call for every dot of the shape, every frame
+        null,                               // color is left undefined, the shape will assign it the default value null,                               // limit is left defined, default value assigned (100) (render, dot, ratio)=>{                // This is the drawEffectCB, which gets call for every dot of the shape, every frame

             // This will make a nice proximity effect when the mouse is close.
             // The mod() function and the ratio allow us to modify the dot radius with